yonkahlon/Zenject/README.md

 Any ITickables or IInitializables that aren't given an explicit order are updated after everything else.

+# Injecting data across scenes

+In some cases it's useful to pass arguments from one scene to another.
+The way Unity allows us to do this by default is fairly awkward.
+Your options are to create a persistent GameObject and call DontDestroyOnLoad() to keep it alive when changing scenes, or use global static classes to temporarily store the data.

+Let's pretend you want to specify a 'level' string to the next scene.
+You have the following class that requires the input:

+    public class LevelHandler : IInitializable
+    {
+        readonly string _startLevel;

+        public LevelHandler(
+            [InjectOptional]
+            [Inject("StartLevelName")]
+            string startLevel)
+        {
+            if (startLevel == null)
+            {
+                _startLevel = "level01";
+            }
+            else
+            {
+                _startLevel = startLevel;
+            }
+        }

+        public void Initialize()
+        {
+            ...
+            [Load level]
+            ...
+        }
+    }

+You can load the scene containing `LessonStandaloneStart` and specify a particular level by using the following syntax:

+    ZenUtil.LoadLevel("NameOfSceneToLoad",
+        delegate (DiContainer container)
+        {
+            container.Bind<string>().ToSingle("level02").WhenInjectedInto<LevelHandler>("StartLevelName");
+        });

+Note that you can still run the scene directly, in which case it will default to using "level01".
+This is possible because we are using the InjectOptional flag.

 # Rules / Guidelines / Recommendations

 * The container should *only* be referenced in the composition root layer.
 Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.